sirisian/ecmascript-types/decorators.md

 ```

 `initial` captures CONSTANT values only, as the [Reflection](#reflection) section defines it: a non-constant initializer reports *undefined*, because evaluating it would run user code at class definition rather than per call, and `initializer` carries the declaration as a `TokenStream` instead.

+### Statically impossible applications

+An ordinary decorator application is an early type error when its known signature cannot receive the written arguments and the implicit context.
+The context is an Object passed by value, so a definitely incompatible scalar or required reference parameter is refused where it receives that context.
+Bare and parenthesized applications use the same context-last placement, default/optional gaps and rest rules.
+A missing prefix value is an error when the required parameter cannot accept `undefined`; untyped parameters keep their ordinary missing-argument behavior.
+A decorator may ignore an extra context argument.
+Within an overload set, only provably impossible candidates are eliminated; an unknown context shape does not establish an overload tie or select a reflection host.
+Reachable alternatives of a union retain the ordinary per-alternative call rule.
+Unknown arguments, computed types and viable Object views keep runtime checks.
+This judgment does not construct a closed empty-object shape, invoke a decorator, borrow its context, or alter replacement-decorator expansion.